 Most veterinarians recommend feline leukemia shots to prevent the spread of this highly contagious retrovirus, but some pet owners are unaware of the risks associated with the vaccine.
-In many cases, the benefits far outweigh potential side effects, but it's important to be informed before you make this decision for your pet.
+In many cases, the vaccine benefits far outweigh potential side effects, but it's important to be informed before you make this decision for your pet.

 The FeLV vaccine is currently thought to be between 75 to 85 percent effective at warding off the effects of the feline leukemia virus.
-However, it carries a substantial risk of causing a certain cancer called "sarcoma" in cats.
+However, it carries a risk of causing a certain cancer called "sarcoma" in cats.

 Which Cats Are at Risk?

 Most veterinarians and animal welfare groups recommend keeping cats indoors.

 - Indoor-only cats have a greatly reduced chance to acquire the numerous communicable diseases that inhabit the feline world.

 - Feline leukemia is spread between cats and is easily contracted in the outdoor environment, making indoor-outdoor cats at higher risk of catching the disease.

 - It is estimated that between 2 and 8 percent of cats in any given area that go outside are FeLV-positive.

 - Cats that live indoors only and are never exposed to other felines do not need to be vaccinated against FeLV.

 - However, if you adopt a cat from a shelter or bring in a stray, you should strongly consider vaccinating your current cat for FeLV.
 Unless any future pet cats have been issued a clean bill of health, they are a potential threat to your current cat.